 Contributions: Contributions are set forth in Arkansas statute and the Plan was established as contributory.
 Act 793 of 1977 allowed existing and previous members to become noncontributory members.
 Anyone joining after January 1, 1978 was automatically enrolled as a noncontributory member.
 Act 2084 of 2005 established a new contributory requirement for all covered employees first hired on or after July 1, 2005.
 Employees hired prior to this date have the option to become a contributory member at any time.
 The Utility is required to contribute a percent of covered salary at an actuarially determined rate.
-Required employer contributions made during the period July 1, 2021 through June 30, 2022 totaled \$158,279.
+Required employer contributions made during the period July 1, 2022 through June 30, 2023 totaled \$167,195.
 The employer contribution rate applicable was 15.32% of covered payroll.

-Pension Liabilities, Pension Expense, and Deferred Inflows of Resources Related to Pensions: At December 31, 2022, the Utility reported a liability of \$1,332,724 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Utility's proportion of the net pension liability was based on a projection of the Utility's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2022, the Utility's proportion was 0.05%.
+Pension Liabilities, Pension Expense, and Deferred Inflows of Resources Related to Pensions: At December 31, 2023, the Utility reported a liability of \$1,434,934 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was based on a projection of the Utility's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+At June 30, 2023, the Utility's proportion was 0.05%.

-For the year ended December 31, 2022, the Utility recognized actuarially determined pension expense of \$157,958.
-At December 31, 2022, the Utility reported deferred inflows and outflows of resources related to pensions from the following sources:
+For the year ended December 31, 2023, the Utility recognized actuarially determined pension expense of \$258,554.
+At December 31, 2023, the Utility reported deferred inflows and outflows of resources related to pensions from the following sources: